addventures/devops/README.md

 1. Confirm local host dependencies such as composer.
 1. Clone this project to ~/sys/project/devops
 1. Run composer install for this project.
-1. Symlink an `add` command to `/usr/local/bin` to call this project.
+1. Symlink an `add` executable file at `/usr/local/bin` to call this project anywhere on local host.
-1. Run `sys:init` command to configure your local environment.
+1. Run `add sys:init` command to configure your local environment.

 ## Environments